About hurricane Katrina (2005)

 violence, anarchy and family members who died for lack of food, water and

-medical care."
-1 Many have no homes, assets, or jobs to which to return.
+Many had no homes, assets, or jobs to which to return.

 Predictions about New Orleans:

-Many individuals and groups have predicted that a massive hurricane would
+Many individuals and groups had predicted that a massive hurricane would

 Gulf reduces a storm surge -- which in some cases is 20 feet or higher -- by